ethanwask/SP500-Analysis.github.io/README.md

 ![barchart](https://user-images.githubusercontent.com/118006698/216400673-2e53e548-cb8a-4781-9c4c-75089bd4c7da.png)

-Alternatively, we can show the proportion of the equities that makeup the S&P 500 Index by using plotnine by creating a donut chart, in which we write the following code within the terminal:
+Alternatively, we can show the proportion of the equities that makeup the S&P 500 Index by using plotnine by creating a tree map chart, in which we write the following code within the terminal:

   ```js
  import squarify